Powered by SchoolDash

 Hawkwood Lane, Chislehurst BR7 5PS

-This school is a member of Education for the 21St Century.
-(Other schools in this trust include The Ravensbourne School, Eden Park High School and Spires Academy.)
+This school is a member of Orion Education.
+(Other schools in this trust include The Ravensbourne School, Orion Eden Park and Spires Academy.)

-Particular strengths include Representation, Admissions, Finances and Destinations.
-Relative weaknesses include Progress, Attendance, Environment and Sixth form.
+Particular strengths include Finances, Admissions, Representation and Destinations.
+Relative weaknesses include Environment and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.